Large-sample analysis of cost functionals for inference under the coalescent: Setting and notation

 \begin{Definition}[Forward transition probabilities] The forward-in-time block-counting chain jumps from state $\n\in\mathbb{N}^d\minus$ to the next state $\n+\vv$ with probability

-\end{Definition} Note the unnatural indexing of the steps in the forward transition above, going from $k+1$ to $k$.
+where $\e_i$ is the canonical unit vector with a one at position $i$ and zeros elsewhere. \end{Definition} Note the unnatural indexing of the steps in the forward transition above, going from $k+1$ to $k$.
 This is chosen intentionally so that the indexing in the following backward transition goes from $k$ to $k+1$.
 In fact, throughout the paper, the indexing follows the backward-in-time direction, which is used more often.

 \begin{Definition}[Backward transition probabilities] The backward-in-time block-counting chain jumps from state $\n\in\mathbb{N}^d\setminus \{\boldsymbol{0}\}$ to the next state $\n-\vv$ with probability